 Presently, Senator Boucher serves as an advisory board member of UConn’s nonprofit Leadership Institute, state director for the National Foundation of Women Legislators, advisory board member of the Alden Weir Farm Art Center, and a board member of the Norwalk Human Services Committee.
 Previously, she served as a member of board of Elder House and of the Norwalk Youth Symphony.

 Senator Boucher continues her interest in working with her legislative colleagues on issues she pursued as a State Representative.
 For example, during her tenure in the House of Representatives she successfully promoted legislation for the elderly such as: providing assisted living services in the home, preventing elder abuse and permitting seniors to work without financial penalties.
 As a state representative, she was honored to be chosen as a Connecticut delegate to The White House Conference on Aging in December 2005.
-Also, she was the recipient of the Connecticut Legal Immigrant and Refuge Coalition’s 1998 Outstanding Legal Immigrant Award and of “Legislator of the Year” awards from state and national anti-drug organizations for her leadership role regarding anti-drug legislation.
+Also, she was the recipient of the Connecticut Legal Immigrant and Refugee Coalition’s 1998 Outstanding Legal Immigrant Award and of “Legislator of the Year” awards from state and national anti-drug organizations for her leadership role regarding anti-drug legislation.

 Senator Boucher has also been the recipient of the following awards and honors: